jasminee5/summer24/README.md

 Basic examples of the procedure or outputs.
 These can be pictures of visualizations, websites etc

 ## :wrench: Tools Used
-This project and all visualizations were created with Jupyter Notebook using Python, along with essential libraries such as Matplotlib, NumPy, and Pandas.
+This project and visualizations were created with Jupyter Notebook using Python, along with essential libraries such as Matplotlib, NumPy, and Pandas.
+Tableau was also used to create map visualizations.

 ## :floppy_disk: Usage Instructions
 To follow along with this project, download the below two datasets <br>